Why Should You Choose NSU?

 Entry Level Doctor of Occupational Therapy (OTD)

-- Distance/weekend hybrid means that students will receive part of their education at the Tampa SEC during three- to four-day institutes taught by reputable faculty members once a month per semester.
+- Distance/weekend hybrid means that students will receive part of their education at the Tampa Campus during three- to four-day institutes taught by reputable faculty members once a month per semester.
 Students will take the remainder of each course in an online format, using state-of-the-art technology.

 - During the program, students will accumulate 1,680 hours of full-time clinical education.
 This will include a doctoral residency in a negotiated practice area in addition to classroom and distance learning.